natethegreat2525/natethegreat2525.github.io/_posts/2018-06-26-vertex-shaders.md

 }
 ```

 Now we can manipulate vertices in the vertex shader, pass new varying values and get those varying values in the fragment shader.
 But what is the best way to manipulate vertices?
 It is pretty simple to shift a vertex in the x, y, or z direction, but when we want to do something like rotation, things could get messy.
-To aide with this we need matrices.
+To aid with this we need matrices.
 A matrix can represent a translation, a rotation, or scaling (and other operations we will get to later).
 I hope to make it clear by the end of this section and the next how powerful and useful matrices are for graphics.
 It is standard in graphics to use 4x4 matrices.
 The matrices operate on vectors by matrix multiplication.
-Since the rules for matrix multiplication require matrices to be compatible sizes in order to be multiplied (an mxn matrix can only be multiplied by an nxp matrix) we will need to make a Point4 class that gives us a lot of the same functions as our Point3 class.
+Since the rules for matrix multiplication require matrices to be compatible sizes in order to be multiplied (an m by n matrix can only be multiplied by an n by p matrix) we will need to make a Point4 class that gives us a lot of the same functions as our Point3 class but which can also be multiplied as if it were a 4x1 matrix.
 While you are free to exclusively use Point4 and replace previous references to Point3, I will be using Point3 objects in the main.js file and converting them to Point4 objects in the vertex shader.
 Here is our Point4 class, mostly copy-pasted from the Point3 class:

 ```javascript
 export class Point4 {